dotlang/language/doc/RFE.md

 - A function can determine whether is expects var or val inputs.
 Caller must send exactly the same type.
 - A function can state it's output var/val.
 A caller must store it's output in exactly the same type and function must return exactly the same type.
 - Assignment makes a copy for var/val assignment (because it has to), var primitives (because it is expected and is cheap) and label-only unions.
 For other cases, it will ref-assign.
 - If an array is var, all it's elements are var.
 Same for hash and tuple.
+This means const is deep and transitive.
 - closure capturing: It captures outside vars and vals.
 Can change vars.
 - We can use `@` to force clone.
 ```